Dwarf planet: Population of dwarf planets

 At the time Makemake and Haumea were named, it was thought that trans-Neptunian objects (TNOs) with icy cores would require a diameter of only about 400 km (250 mi), or 3% the size of Earth – the size of the moons Mimas, the smallest moon that is round, and Proteus, the largest that is not – to relax into gravitational equilibrium.
 Researchers thought that the number of such bodies could prove to be around 200 in the Kuiper belt, with thousands more beyond.

 This was one of the reasons (keeping the roster of 'planets' to a reasonable number) that Pluto was reclassified in the first place.

-However, research since then has cast doubt on the idea that bodies that small could have achieved or maintained equilibrium under the typical conditions of the Kuiper belt and beyond.
+Research since then has cast doubt on the idea that bodies that small could have achieved or maintained equilibrium under the typical conditions of the Kuiper belt and beyond.